jchung501/SURVIVOR-Game/README.md

 The player starts out with 60 health, hunger level of 30 and 5 energy.

+You are able to hover over each game icon to see what clicking it will do.

 Starting a campfire costs 1 wood. // Campfire icon Starting a signal fire requires 10 wood. // SOS icon Cooking costs 1 wood and requires raw meat. // Cooking icon